OptimusOpus/agent-workflows/README.md

 - **Documentation generation** - Optimized for creating comprehensive research and planning documents
 - **Decision tracking** - Better at capturing and organizing planning decisions and rationale

+Windsurf workflows are structured, repeatable processes that guide you through essential development activities such as requirements gathering, research, planning, and documenting decisions.
+Unlike simple checklists, Windsurf workflows are deeply integrated with your project’s context and codebase.

 ### ⚡ Claude Code's Implementation Advantages

 **Execution Optimized**